 We’re in an era where consumer demand is greater than it has ever been, particularly during promotional shopping periods.
 For instance, American consumers spent a record-breaking $6.2 billion on Black Friday (Nov.
-23) this year, representing a 23.6 percentage increase over last year.
+23) last year, representing a 23.6 percentage increase over last year.

 The results from Single’s Day (Nov.11), a sort of equivalent to Black Friday in China, were even more impressive.
 On this day, China’s retail giant Alibaba achieved a record-breaking $30.8 billion sales in 24 hours, topping last year’s $25.3 billion sales figure.